nidjo-was-taken/battle-pet-tamers/readme.md

   - `tamer:PLAYER_LOGIN()` initializes `BattlePetDailyTamerSettings` and registers the Map Data Provider and the tracking button if `Blizzard_WorldMap` is loaded.
 Otherwise it waits for `ADDON_LOADED` to add them.
 - The Map Data Provider (`BattlePetDailyTamerDataProviderMixin`) in `Map.lua` owns the lifecycle for paw pins: on map change/refresh it clears pins and repopulates according to data plus settings.
 - Paws are clickable map pins (`BattlePetDailyTamerPinTemplate`), with tooltip support handled in `Tooltip.lua`.
 A custom tooltip frame (`MapTooltip`) floats beside the mouse cursor while hovering over paw pins.
-- A slide-out custom tracking button and menu are defined in `Frames.xml` and implemented in `Options.lua`.
+- A custom tracking button and menu are defined in `Frames.xml` and implemented in `Options.lua`.

 Mermaid flow of the high-level lifecycle: